ethersphere/bee-docs/docs/installation/connectivity.md

         inet 178.128.196.191  netmask 255.255.240.0  broadcast 178.128.207.255
 ```

 Here we can see our computer's **public IP** `178.128.196.191`.
 This is the address that is used by other computers we connect to over the internet.
-We can very this using a third party service such as *icanhazip*.
+We can verify this using a third party service such as *icanhazip*.

 ```sh
 curl icanhazip.com